-Subject Supervised Practice - Preceptor Orientation and Training No. 7 Prior Issu ue Date 1/2019 Issue Date 6/20 22

-POLICY: Primary preceptors for each Supervised Practice experience will have an orientation to the Program with an emphasis on the Supervised Practice objectives and professional competencies specific to the supervised practice experience s/he provides.
+Subject ject Supervised Practice - Preceptor Orientation and Training No. 7 Prior Issue Date 1/2019 Issue Date 6/2022 Program POLICY: Primary preceptors for each Supervised Practice experience will have an orientation to the Program with an emphasis on the Supervised Practice objectives and professional competencies specific to the supervised practice experience s/he provides.
 Training is provided at least annually.
+PROCEDU PROCEDURE: